floodnet-nyc/floodnet-gateway/README.md

 5. Install the Lora package by [downloading this](https://download.mikrotik.com/routeros/7.6/all_packages-mmips-7.6.zip) and [installing according to this](https://systemzone.net/how-to-install-extra-packages-in-mikrotik)
 6. Follow the [instructions here](https://jcutrer.com/howto/networking/mikrotik/mikrotik-backup-and-restore) under the heading: `Text Config Restore .rsc Text File`

-When the gateway has had the confiusrtion script run on it there is some additional setup to get things working that you do using the WinBox GUI:
+When the gateway has had the configuration script run on it there is some additional setup to get things working that you do using the WinBox GUI:

 - Add in a WPA2 based Wi-Fi security profile and add to the wlan0 interface
 - Rename the Lora device based on the EUI of the Lora concentrator card
+- Add the gateway on The Things Network using [these instructions](https://www.thethingsindustries.com/docs/gateways/concepts/adding-gateways/)

 ## Rain gauge setup (TODO)